Global Scholars Program

 Samantha Friedline is from Latrobe, PA and is double majoring in Secondary English Education and Asian Studies.
-She also works as a International Leader Assistant in the Office of International Student Services.
+She also works as a International Leader Assistant in the Office of International Students and Scholars.
 Samantha is particularly interested in certification in TESL and fostering diverse curriculum in the classroom.
 Also interested in travel, she plans to study abroad in Thailand in the fall of 2018 and utilized the Global Scholars program for funding and research for the trip.
 Sam hopes to further utilize the program to make a lasting impact in her work with international students, while studying abroad, and later in the classroom.

 Natalie Nye is a double Major in International Business and Spanish.
 She has traveled around the world and is interested to learn more about cultures and global peace.
 As Natalie explains, "Global Scholars has given me opportunities to meet people in the UN and the EU and heard their thoughts on different topics.
 It has allowed me to see different views on topics and discuss different theories.
 I am looking forward to studying abroad, in Argentina and Spain, to learn even more about other cultures and continue to learn and understand the global world."
 In Summer 2018, Natalie studied abroad in Argentina.
 Natalie is passionate about art and hopes to explore the different types of art while abroad in Spain in Spring 2019.

 Amity Radcliff is a Communications major from Macungie, PA.
 She is mainly interested in writing within communications.
 Amity was drawn to the Global Scholars Program because of her dedication to helping people and being kind to everyone.
 Amity plans to engage in three different Signature Learning Experiences, including study abroad, faculty-led research, and an internship.
 Amity hopes to further her goals and carry out the mission of the Center while at Elizabethtown.

 Michael Derr-Haverlach, from Riegelsville, Pennsylvania, is an intended interfaith leadership studies major with minors in history, philosophy, and peace and conflict studies.
 He is a volunteer firefighter with the Riegelsville and Elizabethtown Fire Departments.
 He participates in the Called to Lead program, as well as in the game club and the photography club.
 In 2016, he was selected to attend the Summer Leadership Experience at the United States Military Academy at West Point.